threeiem/homb/README.md

 Currently we have only tested with newer versions of bash on CentOS/Redhat.

-## Install Homb
+## Installing Homb

-Homb works only with newer versions of bash and also needs git.
+Homb works only with newer versions of bash and also relies on git.
+Homb can be installed solo and extends bash individual applications.
+Coupled with
+<a href="http://freshshell.com/">fresh</a> Homb can be installed two ways.
 ### Just Homb

 For this example we install Homb into the ~/.homb directory.
 Here is how to